2007 Copa América

 The 2007 Campeonato Sudamericano Copa América, known simply as the 2007 Copa América or 2007 Copa América Venezuela, was the 42nd edition of the Copa América, the South-American championship for international association football teams.
 The competition was organized by CONMEBOL, South America's football governing body, and was held between 26 June and 15 July in Venezuela, which hosted the tournament for the first time.

 The competition was won by Brazil (they were also the defending champions), who beat Argentina 3–0 in the final.

 Mexico took third place by beating Uruguay 3–1 in the third-place match.
 Brazil thus won the right to represent CONMEBOL at the 2009 FIFA Confederations Cup.

 Competing nations

 As with previous tournaments, all ten members of CONMEBOL participated in the competition.
 In order to bring the number of competing teams to twelve, CONMEBOL invited Mexico and the United States, the two highest ranking CONCACAF teams in the FIFA World Rankings.
-Just as in every tournament since 1993, Mexico accepted the invitation without reservation.
-The United States, on the other hand, rejected the invitation due to scheduling conflicts with the 2007 Major League Soccer season.
+Just as in every tournament since 1993, Mexico accepted the invitation.
+The United States rejected the invitation due to scheduling conflicts with the 2007 Major League Soccer season.
 CONMEBOL then proceeded to invite Costa Rica, the third highest CONCACAF team in FIFA's ranking.
 In the end, the United States accepted the invitation.